 Key Takeaways

-• Mission Prep provides evidence-based treatment for adolescent panic attacks using CBT, exposure therapy, medication when needed, and family involvement to achieve lasting recovery.
+- Mission Prep Healthcare provides evidence-based treatment for adolescent panic attacks using Cognitive Behavioral Therapy (CBT), exposure therapy, and family involvement as primary approaches, with medication considered when clinically appropriate.

 Understanding the 3 Types of Panic Attacks